i207M/PINNacle-docs/pages/train.md

 #### `summary(self)`

 Generates a summary of the experiment.
-This method requires a `summary` function from the `src.utils` module, which is not provided in the script.